srearl/cdlqualtrics/README.md

 Both the files downloaded from Qualtrics and any files that have been formatted are in the working directory identified in *file navigation step 2* above.
 From here, the formatted files can be moved to the directory accessible by the Observation Query Excel spreadsheet.

 ![](inst/image/windows_explorer_in_out.png)
-*Transfer formatted files, here output from the FAll 2023 MWF multi-age class, as needed for use with the Observation Query Excel spreadsheet*
+*Transfer formatted files, here output from the Fall 2023 MWF multi-age class, as needed for use with the Observation Query Excel spreadsheet*

 ### codebook